The Forest Boy

 Tren looked away.
 There was no point in denying it.
 But the jealousy had fled, leaving him cold, empty, and guilty.

-"He was jealous of you."
-Tren stared at her, uncomprehending, and she said, "He told me.
+Lua said, "He was jealous of you."
+Tren stared at her, uncomprehending, and she continued, "He told me.
 He didn't come to the midden to look for food, he came to watch us.
 He came here a month before we found him, and he stayed to watch us, from high in the trees where no one could see him.
 He was jealous of the way Kaleb talked to you, and showed you how to do things.
 He was jealous because he thought I was your little sister, like the one he used to have.
 He was watching us play in the midden and he was so jealous he didn't see the trap."

 "I'm sorry," Tren said, miserably, inadequately.
 Lua shoved to her feet and ran away, pelting down the hill back toward the house.